 * Other items as appropriate for the specific project

-Confidential Disclosure Agreement (CDA) or Non-Disclosure Agreement (NDA): a legal contract between at least two parties which outlines confidential materials or knowledge the parties wish to share with one another for certain purposes, but wish to restrict from generalized use.
+A Confidential Disclosure Agreement (CDA), also known as a Non-Disclosure Agreement (NDA) or Confidentiality Agreement, is a legal contract between at least two parties which outlines confidential materials or knowledge the parties wish to share with one another for certain purposes, but wish to restrict from generalized use.
 In other words, it is a contract by which the parties agree not to disclose information covered by the agreement.
 CDAs can be “mutual,” meaning both parties plan to exchange confidential information with the other, or they can be “one-way,” meaning only one party will disclose confidential information.